ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 Following the exercise's question, let assume the sphere surface to be separated by a circle $C_{[p,P]}$ into the parts $H_{p}$ and $H_{P}$.
 Let also assume that portions of any path contained in $H_{p}$ is run across at velocity $c_{p}$ while those contained in $H_{P}$ is run across at velocity $c_{P}$.
 Clearly the circle $C_{[p,P]}$ has a role in the problem analogous to the one played by the air-water interface (a straight line) in the derivation of Snell's law.
 Let now consider the (infinite) maximum length circles (*meridians*) passing through the points $p$ and $P$ (*poles*) associated with the circle.
-Before tackling a general solution let us mention a special case:
+Before tackling a general solution let us mention an obvious special case:
-In case the starting and arrival points of a path lie on the same meridian, the shortest of the two segments into which the two points divide the meridian is not only the ***shortest-length*** path, but also the ***shortest-time*** path,  two points is the shortest path at in which
+> In case the starting and arrival points of a path lie on the same
+> meridian, the shortest of the two segments into which the two points
+> divide the meridian is not only the ***shortest-length*** path, but
+> also the ***shortest-time*** path.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMTA5MzMyMDldfQ==
+eyJoaXN0b3J5IjpbNTM4NzU4ODAyXX0=
 -->